Magic state distillation

 and further analyzed by Sergey Bravyi and Alexei Kitaev the same year.

-Thanks to the Gottesman–Knill theorem, it is known that some quantum operations (operations in the Clifford algebra) can be perfectly simulated in polynomial time on a probabilistic classical computer.
+Thanks to the Gottesman–Knill theorem, it is known that some quantum operations (operations in the Clifford group) can be perfectly simulated in polynomial time on a classical computer.
 In order to achieve universal quantum computation, a quantum computer must be able to perform operations outside this set.
 Magic state distillation achieves this, in principle, by concentrating the usefulness of imperfect resources, represented by mixed states, into states that are conducive for performing operations that are difficult to simulate classically.

 A variety of qubit magic state distillation routines and distillation routines for qubits with various advantages have been proposed.

 Stabilizer formalism

 The Clifford group consists of a set of $n$-qubit operations generated by the gates {H, S, CNOT} (where H is Hadamard and S is $$\begin{bmatrix} 1 & 0 \\ 0 & i \end{bmatrix}$$) called Clifford gates.
 The Clifford group generates stabilizer states which can be efficiently simulated classically, as shown by the Gottesman–Knill theorem.
 This set of gates with a non-Clifford operation is universal for quantum computation.